Our 300hr Ashtanga Vinyasa Yoga Teacher Training

-The relatively modern Ashtanga Vinyasa system as we understand it today will be compared to the more ancient system of Patanjali's Ashtanga Yoga, their differences and similarities will be discussed so we can come to a deeper understanding of what it is to be a responsible yoga teacher in the modern world.
+The relatively modern Ashtanga Vinyasa system as we understand it today will be compared to the more ancient system of Patanjali's Ashtanga Yoga, their differences and similarities will be discussed so we can come to a deeper understanding of what it is to be a responsible and aware yoga teacher in the modern world.

 Our pre-distance learning module comprises of 30 hrs of guided preparation for your course.
 It gives us an idea of your background and gives you a strong basis to begin your training with.
 All materials for this will be sent via e-mail after deposit confirmation.
 Distance learning is a compulsory module and must be completed before your course start date, without exception.

 Our main house has a max occupancy of 10 people.
 Once we have sold out of places within the main house we have extra accommodation a 5 minute walk away in 2 thatched cottages.
 If you'd like more info on this option do let us know in your booking and we can send you the details.